MilosRasic98/OpenHRStrap/README.md

 ![DIY Device Data](https://github.com/MilosRasic98/OpenHRStrap/blob/main/Pictures/Strava%20Data/Fig2_Strava_ESP32HR.png)

 The Smartwatch PPG signal is heavily filtered and is not realistic in that sense, but the measurement from our DIY device should follow the same trends as the PPG signal, and the values should be in the ballpark.
-If we overlay the signals one on top of the other by using the timestamps to align them, we can more easily compare them, this is shown in the figure below.
+If we overlay the signals one on top of the other by using the timestamps to align them, we can more easily compare them.
+This is shown in the figure below.

 ![Comparisson](https://github.com/MilosRasic98/OpenHRStrap/blob/main/Pictures/Strava%20Data/Fig3_Strava_Comparisson.png)